 * above signifies a commit that exists only in your local repo, not (yet) on GitHub.

 Do a bit more work.
 Re-check that your project is still in a functional state.
-Commit again but this time amend your previous commit.
+Stage and commit again, but this time amend your previous commit.
 RStudio offers a check box for “Amend previous commit” or in the shell:

 --no-edit part retains the current commit message of “WIP”.